vgiles/acmc21-website/static/proceedings/proceedings-print.md

 ongoing research and planning, and discovering unique compositional techniques to achieve the vision for the piece.

-# Rethinking the analog-digital dichotomy through the lens of contemporary modular synthesiser practice
+# Alex White: Rethinking the analog-digital dichotomy through the lens of contemporary modular synthesiser practice

-### Alex White

 ## Abstract